Rodolfo Castro Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in MLB.

-- The Cardinals have a 4.26 team ERA that ranks 16th among all MLB pitching staffs.
+- The Cardinals have a 4.32 team ERA that ranks 18th across all league pitching staffs.

-- Cardinals pitchers combine to allow the ninth-fewest home runs in baseball (58 total, one per game).
+- Cardinals pitchers combine to surrender 60 home runs (one per game), the ninth-fewest in baseball.

-- Flaherty makes the start for the Cardinals, his 12th of the season.
-He is 3-4 with a 4.81 ERA and 58 strikeouts in 58 2/3 innings pitched.
+- Montgomery (2-6) gets the starting nod for the Cardinals in his 12th start of the season.
+He has a 4.48 ERA in 60 1/3 innings pitched, with 55 strikeouts.

-- The righty last appeared on Saturday against the Cleveland Guardians, when he tossed seven innings, allowing one earned run while giving up seven hits.
+- His most recent time out was on Sunday against the Cleveland Guardians, when the left-hander tossed five innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.